Does Atopic Dermatitis Cause Scars?

 Does atopic dermatitis cause scars?

-AD usually does not cause scarring, although chronic AD and repeated scratching can cause areas of lichenification, patches of thickened skin that may have knots or areas of lumpy tissue.
+Atopic dermatitis usually does not cause scarring, although chronic atopic dermatitis and repeated scratching can cause areas of lichenification, patches of thickened skin that may have knots or areas of lumpy tissue.

 What does lichenified skin look like?

 Lichenified skin appears differently on people depending on their skin tone.
 On white skin, lichenification may appear pink or red, while on dark skin, the lichenified areas may appear darker than the unaffected skin around them.
 Lichenified skin is also always itchy.1,2

 Skin color changes